 On the heels of The Education Edition, I've spent a good deal of time thinking about my school experience.
 Amongst my favorite parts of school was reading in a group and so, learning about the priorities and perceptions of my reading cohort (classmates, mostly), and amongst the most useful, most painful parts was learning how narrow, warped or just wrong our own priorities and perceptions were/are.
 I'm not in school anymore, so I need a new forum for these discoveries.
 This is for those who feel a similar lack.

-Here's what Chimamanda's website has to say about the work that garnered her a PEN Open Book Award and The Orange Prize for Fiction in 2007:
+Here's what Amazon has to say about the work that garnered her The Orange Prize for Fiction in 2006:

 If you've already got a copy of the book or favor your local library, still send us an email at email@example.com or fill out the form above, and we'll be sure to keep you updated on our book club related events (virtual & otherwise).

 March 2018, Half of a Yellow Sun by Chimamanda Ngozi Adichie.
 Part of The Appropriation Edition.

 "Half of a Yellow Sun recreates a seminal moment in modern African history: Biafra’s impassioned struggle to establish an independent republic in Nigeria, and the chilling violence that followed...
 [It] is a remarkable novel about moral responsibility, about the end of colonialism, about ethnic allegiances, about class and race—and about the ways in which love can complicate them all."